 Other indictments of U.S. women have linked them to supporting roles in terrorist organizations (including Al Qaeda and Hezbollah) in Somalia, Afghanistan, Egypt and Britain.

 The women-as-terrorist trend is highly likely to continue.
 Al Qaeda recently launched an Arabic-language magazine targeting women — much as its English-language magazine, Inspire, targets men — and urging them to take up the jihadist mantle.
 In their writings for the magazine, women also attempt to shame men for not being active enough.

 As women step up their participation, terrorist-watchers need to keep pace.
 Terrorism's "invisible women" need to be counted and countered not only by the U.S., but by all countries that harbor them.

-Karla Cunningham is a political scientist at the Rand Corp.
+Karla Cunningham is a political scientist at the RAND Corporation.
 She writes regularly on female terrorism.

 This commentary originally appeared in Los Angeles Times on April 4, 2012.
 Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.